florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 ## vulnerable.c

-For this executable, the input to overflow the buffer correctly is provided by `exploit2` or `exploit3`.
+For this executable, the input to overflow the buffer correctly is provided by `exploit2`, `exploit3`, `exploit4` or `eggshell`.
+All of those executables can of course also be used for other vulnerable programs, not only for the example program given here.

 ### exploit2